Back to list of all tutorials

 If you work with your own data, you'd have to import the dicoms first recon-all -i path_to_your_dcm1 ... -subjid your_subject_name.
 In this command you can pass several within-session scans by specifying multiple -i flags instead of the "...".
 You then run the above recon-all comands to process the imported data.
 We call these runs the cross sectionals (or cross runs) because the two time points are processed completely independently as if they were from different subjects.

-Once the norm.mgz is available on both time points, you can create the unbiased subject template/base.
+Once the norm.mgz is available on both time points, you can create the unbiased subject template/base (don't do it, it has already been done for you).
 We decide to name it OAS2_0001 :

 recon-all -base OAS2_0001 -tp OAS2_0001_MR1 -tp OAS2_0001_MR2 -all